COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>
-<div style="text-align: justify">We used an analysis based on the speed in which mobility patterns have changed by looking at individual locations (local authorities) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. <b>Figure 3</b> shows how this is done.
+We used an analysis based on the speed in which mobility patterns have changed by looking at individual locations (local authorities) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. **Figure 3** shows how this is done.
 In summary, if the degree of larger the change in the degree of mobility the steeper is the slope of the line segment the faster the changes.
-We have 3 basic cases shown in <b>Figures 3(A), 3(B) and 3(C)</b> representing an increase of mobility levels, constancy, and decrease, respectively.
-After doing this, each location has a slope associated with it for each of the three periods. </div>
+We have 3 basic cases shown in **Figures 3(A), 3(B) and 3(C)** representing an increase of mobility levels, constancy, and decrease, respectively.
+After doing this, each location has a slope associated with it for each of the three periods.

 <br>